-Chicken Pot Pie With Puff Pastry is a recipe that everyone needs in their comfort food arsenal.
+Chicken Pot Pie is a recipe that everyone needs in their comfort food arsenal.
 It's creamy and wonderful, full of hearty veggies and tender chicken.
 Topped with a perfectly golden crust, you'll want to make it over and over again.

 Let's get started!